jesse-thompson/jthompsonCubesProject/README.md

 <h3>Instructions:</h3>

-- secrets.template is to be used as a template for holding secrets and configuration data in a file "secrets.py"
+- secrets.template is to be used as a template for holding the API key in a file "secrets.py"
-- In secrets.py, form_hash is the identifier of the
-Wufoo form and is found in API Information.
 - Wufoo form: https://jessethompson.wufoo.com/forms/z1pdyem009hdgsr/

 <h3>Description:</h3>

-This program will retrieve the data entered into a Wufoo form and save it into a file in an easily readable format and then print from that file.
+This program retrieves the data entries of a Wufoo form and save it into a SQL database.<br>
+The database consists of a single table and is and contains all entry data retrieved from the server.
+The order of organization is the same as it is retrieved.
+The field names are adapted to be easily understood.